GauravKataria/DataStructures-Algorithm/README.md

 - Next greater element (t*)
 - Stock Span Problem (t*)
 - Impl queue using stack
-todo
-- Sort stack using recursion
+- Sort stack using recursion (t:works on:sorted insert)
+:todo
 - Special Stack that do getMin in O(1)
 - Design a stack with operations on middle element
 - Implement k stacks in a single array?

 # Queue
-todo
-- Create Queue
+- Create Queue (t*)
+- Find the first circular tour that visits all petrol pumps (t*) :todo
+- An Interesting Method to Generate Binary Numbers from 1 to n
+- Implement Stack using queue
 - Priority Queue
 - Deque
-- Implement Stack using queue
-- Find the first circular tour that visits all petrol pumps
-- Maximum of all subarrays of size k
+- Maximum of all subarrays of size k (t*)
-- An Interesting Method to Generate Binary Numbers from 1 to n
 - Implement k Queues in a single array?

 # Binary Tree